zold-io/zold/README.md

   3. Other nodes modify balances of sender's and recepient's wallets.

 **Phase I**.
-Each node maintains a payment queue, where each payment includes:
+Each node maintains a queue of payments, where each payment includes:

   * Payment ID: unsigned 32-bit integer
   * Sender wallet ID and version